belcosta/Flight-with-us/README.md

 - data from inputs to lowercase

+- using React Hooks & Context

+- Bootstrap for styling

 - components:

   1. Form - for the data about flight search (departure/destination selects, date from/to inputs, search button), can be in header